- Patient forced to tear out chunk of leg following freak allergic reaction from FDA-approved VenaSeal™ Closure System - July 30, 2018

 This and the next process can treat superficial venous insufficiencies.
-Endothermal ablation is a non-invasive process that involves blocking a varicose vein so that it stops working while all the adjacent veins continue functioning as normal.
+Endothermal ablation (EVLT) is a non-invasive process that involves closing down a varicose vein so that it stops working while all the adjacent veins continue functioning as normal.
 Only a local anesthetic is required for this procedure.
 Any blood that was previously used by the varicose vein would be redirected to surrounding veins.
-While this is a relatively quick and pain-free procedure, it is still relatively new, and may cause leg soreness for some time afterward.
+This is a relatively quick and pain-free procedure, it is also the current gold standard for vein treament.

 Foam sclerotherapy is similar to endothermal ablation in that it targets varicose veins.
-Foam is injected into the vein, thereby ruining it, and causing blood flow to redirect to surrounding veins.
-Like ablation therapy, sclerotherapy boasts relatively fast recovery times; however, it often requires multiple sessions to complete, and in some cases can lead to the formation of small ulcers which must thereafter be removed in turn.
+Guided by ultrasound, foam is injected into the vein, thereby closing it, and causing blood flow to redirect to surrounding veins.
+Like ablation therapy, sclerotherapy boasts relatively fast recovery times; however, it sometimes requires multiple sessions to complete.
+Sclerotherapy is generally used to target the branch varicose veins near the surface of the skin.
+It is commonly used alongside ablation therapy.

 Surgery is the most invasive option and is generally reserved only for severe cases.
 The two main types of surgery for venous issues are ligation surgery and vein stripping.
 Ligation surgery involves tying off the vein so that it loses blood flow and eventually “dies”; vein stripping involves the complete removal of the affected vein.
 Both kinds of surgery have been proven effective in the treatment of venous reflux disease; however, both involve general anesthesia and the attendant risks.
 There is also some risk of bleeding and infection.